aabakshin/CMessager/README.md

 # CMessager
-This little app demonstrate basic functionalities of some network messagers
+This little app demonstrate basic functionalities of some network messagers.
+## Work in progress...